How Does Time in Lieu Work?

 By Andrew Willis

-You’ll most commonly use time off in lieu (TOIL) when you require employees to work extra hours or days.
-TOIL is useful in environments that encourage flexible working.
-It allows employees and your business to negotiate working hours.
+As an employer you’ll most commonly use time off in lieu (TOIL) when you require employees to work extra hours or days.
+It essentially operates as an incentive where there is the demand for extra hours, giving employees additional time off as compensation for the additional hours worked.
+TOIL is useful in environments that encourage flexible working as it allows employees and your business to negotiate working hours.

 What is time in lieu?

 That sums TOIL up accurately but doesn’t explain the complexities of how it works through restrictions, pay, and the working time directive.
-We’ll cover these points further below.
+TOIL may also impact National Minimum Wage regulations.

 How does time off in lieu work?

-To avoid workers taking lots of time off and accruing weeks’ worth of holiday, you should include a clause that clearly states how much time off they can accrue.
-And when they need to take it.
+To avoid workers taking excessive time off and accruing weeks’ worth of you should include a clause that clearly states how much time off they can accrue.
+This should be coupled with a deadline of when they need to take any accrued time off by.

 Answers to common TOIL questions

-TOIL is a fantastic tool, but can easily become a point of tension if handled incorrectly.
+TOIL is a useful option for employers but can easily become a point of tension between management and employees if handled incorrectly.
+Some common questions from employees and businesses, are:

 About the Author